Changwon: Economy

 Changwon owes its rapid growth since the 1970s primarily to the Changwon industrial Complex, a 25.302 km2 hub of factories dominated by heavy industry which employs 82,000 and leads the chemical, industrial, and heavy machinery sectors of the Korean economy.
 In September 2010, the Changwon Industrial Complex exceeded 2,000 tenant companies.
-The tenants are 97.8% (1,957) small-to-medium—sized businesses, while large corporations make up 2.2%(44) including Samsung Techwin, GM Korea, LG Electronics, Hyundai Rotem, Doosan Heavy Industries & Construction, Doosan Infracore, Hyosung, Hyundai Wia and STX Corporation.
+The tenants are 97.8% (1,957) small-to-medium—sized businesses, while large corporations make up 2.2% (44) including Samsung Techwin, GM Korea, LG Electronics, Hyundai Rotem, Doosan Heavy Industries & Construction, Doosan Infracore, Hyosung, Hyundai Wia and STX Corporation.

 The defence industry of Changwon makes up a large part of its industrial output and the majority of South Korea's weapons manufacturing.
 70% of South Korea's defense industry is based in Changwon.
 The city was chosen to host the military defense industry because of the city's natural basin shape and coastal access.
 Major defense companies like Hanwha Defense and Hyundai Rotem manufacturing the K9 Thunder and K2 Black Panther respectively are based out of Changwon.

-As the provincial capital, Changwon is home to several government offices, and the Jinhae District district contains a large naval base housing various units of the Republic of Korea Navy and United States Navy.
+As the provincial capital, Changwon is home to several government offices, and the Jinhae District contains a large naval base housing various units of the Republic of Korea Navy and United States Navy.

 Changwon's Gross Regional Domestic Product is 21.7 trillion won which is higher than that of Gwangju and Daejeon.
 It earned 29 billion dollars through exports in 2008, more than Busan, Gwangju, Daejeon or Daegu.